If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 Do you know any pregnant/nursing moms with young kids who do this challenge?

-Once, I shared that, I received so many messages from pregnant/nursing moms with kids!
-Here’s what some of them said:
+I have received so many messages from pregnant/nursing moms with kids!
+Here’s what they said:

 - I wanted to let you know how awesome Project 333 (and minimalism) has been since I’ve become pregnant.